-The weather varies greatly on the Tongariro Alpine Crossing, it can change quickly in the space of a few hours but also settles into different patterns depending on the season.
-During this post we run through what to expect with the different seasons and when the best times to hike the crossing are.
+The weather varies significantly on the Tongariro Alpine Crossing, it can change quickly in the space of a few hours but also settles into different patterns depending on the season.
+During this post, we run through what to expect with the different seasons and when the best times to hike the Crossing are.

-Before we carry on it is important to note that the complex and varied terrain around the Tongariro National Park means that the weather varies a great deal with altitude, the higher you go the colder it gets and there is often a greater chance of rain, snow or limited visibility as clouds often ‘stick’ to mountains and high points of land.
-Please be aware that we give written descriptions based on our numerous experiences from hiking and guiding the Tongariro Alpine Crossing throughout the different seasons, but the actual statistics we use are historical averages from computer generated weather models and can’t accurately account for the complexities of the terrain around Tongariro.
-But not to worry, during this post we’ll let you know what to expect!
+Before we carry on it is essential to note that the complex and varied terrain around the Tongariro National Park means that the weather varies a great deal with altitude, the higher you go, the colder it gets.
+This means there is often a higher chance of rain, snow, or limited visibility as clouds ‘stick' to mountains and high points of land.
+Please be aware that we give written descriptions based on our many experiences from hiking and guiding the Tongariro Alpine Crossing throughout the different seasons, but the actual statistics we use are historical averages from computer generated weather models and can't accurately account for the complexities of the terrain around Tongariro.
+But not to worry, during this post we'll let you know what to expect!

-During the New Zealand summer our days are longer, the air is warmer and there is less rainfall than usual, all in all it makes for great hiking conditions but does come with its own challenges.
-There is almost never snow on the Tongariro Crossing during summer, however there is still a high chance of cloud cover and some amount of rain is not uncommon.
-Always pack warm layers and a good waterproof layer as it still gets cold in the mornings and at the high altitudes on the hike during summer, a waterproof layer also makes a great wind shield as often it is the wind chill that will make you cold.
+During the New Zealand summer, our days are longer, the air is warmer, and there is less rainfall than usual, all in all, it makes for excellent hiking conditions but does come with its own challenges.
+There is rarely snow on the Tongariro Crossing during summer; however, there is still a high chance of cloud cover, and some amount of rain is not uncommon.
+Always pack warm layers and a good waterproof layer as it still gets cold in the mornings and at the high altitudes on the hike during summer, a waterproof layer also makes a great windshield as often it is the wind chill that will make you cold.
 Cloud cover can be a factor at any time of year so make sure you are familiar with the track map and follow the track markers as you may end up hiking through low cloud and have limited visibility.
-If you do end up with a wet day when you are hiking there are some uneven clay sections to the trail that get slippery when wet, particularly the climb from South Crater up to the high point at Red Crater and the short climb just before Blue Lake.
-Lastly, if you end up with a stunning clear and sunny day, make sure you have good sun protection with you as there is no shade for the majority of the hike so it’s easy to get burnt in our harsh New Zealand sun!
+If you do end up with a wet day when you are hiking, there are some uneven clay sections to the trail that get slippery when wet, particularly the climb from South Crater up to the high point at Red Crater and the short climb just before Blue Lake.
+Lastly, if you end up with a beautiful clear and sunny day, make sure you have proper sun protection with you as there is no shade for the majority of the hike, so it's easy to get burnt in our harsh New Zealand sun!